danielvdao/classycoder/README.md

 - ~~Read the text from the assets file and get it to display~~ Done.
 - ~~Make the project~~ Done.
 - ~~Get the SMS to send daily~~ Done with AlarmReceiver.
-- Get the SMS to send three times a day (not necessary, but would be nice)
+- ~~Get the SMS to send three times a day (not necessary, but would be nice)~~ Decided on twice a day, but done regardless.
-- ~~Set up the database~~ Done.
+- Set up the database
 - Make a nice layout